openjs-foundation/summit/2017-10/agenda.md

 ## Closing Plenary

-There will be a closing Plenary session from 3:00p-5:00p on 2017-10-07 for Working Groups to present on their status and progress.
-Every chartered Working Group should plan on presenting *something* during this time, as it is a fantastic opportunity for the WG to let the rest of the project know what it is working on.
+There will be a closing Plenary session from 3:00p-5:00p on 2017-10-07 for Working Groups and Teams to present on status, progress or whatever they accomplished during the summit Working Sessions.
+Every group/team that meets during the Working Sessions should plan on presenting *something* during this time, as it is a fantastic opportunity to let the rest of the project know what is being worked on.

 MC/Facilitators: ?? @MylesBorins and @bnb ??